Virginia New Employer Information

 - Virginia Employment Commission for state unemployment insurance (SUI)

-- You can use the VATAX Online Services for Businesses to register for both of these accounts.
+- You can use the Virginia Tax Online Services for Businesses to register for both of these accounts.
 This account will be used for filing and paying your SIT and SUI taxes also.

-- New Virginia employers receive the initial base tax rate of 2.5% (base rate + add-ons) until eligible for a calculated rate for 2021.
-Please visit the VEC for more information.
+- New Virginia employers receive the initial base tax rate of 2.5% (base rate + add-ons) for 2021 until eligible for a calculated rate.
+Please visit the Virginia Employment Commission for more information.

 - You will be given a new State Unemployment Tax Assessment (SUTA) rate after 12 months of taxable payroll, and then January 1st of each year.